shoshi/hackerscout-handbook/README.md

 [github page](https://github.com/mojombo/jekyll) to install the gem and read up on the documentation.
 It's simple, I promise.
 Then, you should be good to go!

+Run the server with: `jekyll serve --baseurl ''`

 To contribute, fork and pull request to your heart's content.
 Also, feel free to open any "issues" for page requests, other info you think we should include, and necessary bugs to squash.